-Event promotion can seem overwhelming if you’re trying to tackle it all at once.
-With all of the different ways to market your event, it’s hard to know where to start.
+With so many different ways to market your event, it’s hard to know exactly where to start.
 However, once you break down your strategy into digestible pieces, it becomes a lot easier to conceive and achieve.

 This guide will help you devise an actionable event promotion strategy that is specific to your event strategy.
-Thinking about your promotion plan as compartmentalized initiatives will not only make it more manageable but also easier to measure and analyze once the event is over.
+Thinking about your promotion plan as smaller initiatives will make it manageable and it’ll be easier to measure and analyze the success of your promotion strategy.